earwig/earwigbot/docs/tips.rst

 - You can run a task by itself instead of the entire bot with :command:`earwigbot path/to/working/dir --task task_name`.

-- Questions, comments, or suggestions about the documentation? `Let me know`_, or `create an issue`_ so I can improve it for other people.
+- Questions, comments, or suggestions about the documentation?
+  `Create an issue`_ so I can improve it for other people.

 .. rubric:: Footnotes